-The Company has learned that Italian and Swiss authorities are investigating whether certain payments were made from accounts of entities presumably associated with affiliates of the Company to accounts controlled by an individual allegedly related with officers of Petróleo Brasileiro S.A. and whether any such payments were intended to benefit Confab.
+The Company has learned that Italian and Swiss authorities are investigating whether certain payments were made from accounts of entities presumably associated with affiliates of the Company to accounts controlled by an individual allegedly related with officers of Petrobras and whether any such payments were intended to benefit Confab.
 Any such payments could violate certain applicable laws, including the U.S. Foreign Corrupt Practices Act.
-The Company had previously reviewed certain of these matters in connection with an investigation by the Brazilian authorities related to "Operation Lava Jato" and the Audit Committee of the Company's Board of Directors has engaged external counsel in connection with a review of the alleged payments and related matters.
+The Company had previously reviewed certain of these matters in connection with an investigation by the Brazilian authorities related to "Operation Lava Jato" and the audit committee of the Company's board of directors has engaged external counsel in connection with a review of the alleged payments and related matters.
 In addition, the Company has voluntarily notified the U.S. Securities and Exchange Commission and the U.S. Department of Justice.
-The Company intends to share the results of this review with the appropriate authorities, and to cooperate with any investigations that may be conducted by such authorities.
-At this time, the Company cannot predict the outcome of these matters or estimate the range of potential loss or extent of risk, if any, to the Company's business that may result from resolution of these matters.
+The Company continues to review these matters and to respond to requests from and otherwise cooperate with the appropriate authorities.
+At this time, the Company cannot predict the outcome of these matters or estimate the range of potential loss or extent of risk, if any, to the Company's business that may result from resolution of these